GMO authorisations for cultivation

 Information on GMOs must be recorded in a register

-Within three months of receiving the competent authority assessment report, the Commission proposes to Member States to grant or refuse the authorisation.
+Within three months of receiving the competent authority assessment report, the Commission proposes to EU countries to grant or refuse the authorisation.

 Authorisations are valid for a maximum of 10 years (renewable).